How to be Happier at Work & Create A Career You Love

 What’s the first thought that runs through your mind when you wake up on a Monday morning?
 If you’re like most professionals, it doesn’t generate excitement about going to work.

 According to the World Health Organization, most of us spend one-third of our adult lives working.
-And yet far too many of us don’t love what we do.
+And according to this article on Forbes, more than half of Americans are unhappy with their jobs.

 Complaining about work is a common topic of conversation, and the stress of our jobs can take a toll on our personal lives.
 Everyone has a breaking point that motivates them to begin looking elsewhere, and in many situations, this is the best path.
 But it’s not the only one.